rust-lang/unsafe-code-guidelines/reference/src/layout/packed-simd-vectors.md

 ### Unresolved questions

-* **Blocked**: Should the layout of vectors be the same as that of homogeneous tuples ?
+* **Blocked**: Should the layout of packed SIMD vectors be the same as that of homogeneous tuples ?
 Such that:

   ```rust
   union U {